ruby-i18n/i18n/README.md

 * `rake test` or just `rake`
 * run any test file directly, e.g. `ruby -Ilib -Itest test/api/simple_test.rb`
-* run all tests with `ruby -Ilib -Itest test/all.rb`

 You can run all tests against all Gemfiles with